Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: Introduction

 The recent papers of Dom\'{\i}nguez et al. \cite{dom11,dom13} contain important developments and results on the FCC rules.
-In~\cite{dom11}, beside an error bound in term of both $k$ and $N$, a two-phase algorithm with the complexity of $\mathcal{O}(N\log N)$ was proposed for computing the weights, and also the stability of the algorithm was proved rigorously.
-The algorithm can be employed for computing the general integral~\eqref{eq:intfg} in the following way (cf.~\cite{dom13}): If $g$ has no stationary points in $[a,b]$, then the change of variable $\tau=g(x)$ reduces the integral to $I^{[g(a),g(b)]}_k(F)$ with $F=(f\circ g^{-1})|(g'\circ g^{-1})|^{-1}$; otherwise, if $g$ has some stationary points in $[a,b]$, similar change of variables reduce the integral to a finite number of integrals of the form~\eqref{eq:intfab}, such that each integral has a single singularity at one of the endpoints and can be computed efficiently by the the method proposed in~\cite{dom13}: The integration interval is partitioned by a graded mesh with a large enough grading exponent; then on each panel (except the first one that contains the singular point) the $N$-point FCC rule is applied.
-Therefore, the method for computing the general integral~\eqref{eq:intfg} consists of several applications of the algorithm proposed in~\cite{dom11} for computing the regular integral~\eqref{eq:intf}.
-In other word, efficient performance of the two-phase algorithm of~\cite{dom11} is essential for computing the general integral~\eqref{eq:intfg}. \paragraph{Statement of the problem (or the motivation to this paper)} In the implementation of the algorithm proposed in~\cite{dom13}, computing $g^{-1}(x)$ is required at several points.
+In~\cite{dom11}, beside an error bound in terms of both $k$ and $N$, a stable algorithm with the complexity of ${\mathcal{O}(N\log N)}$ was proposed for computing the weights.
+The algorithm can be employed for computing the general integral~\eqref{eq:intfg} in the following way (cf.~\cite{dom13}): If $g$ has no stationary points in ${[a,b]}$, then we can assume that ${g'(x)>0}$, ${x\in[a,b]}$, without loss of generality.
+In this case, the change of variables ${\tau=g(x)}$ reduces the integral to ${I^{[g(a),g(b)]}_k(F)}$ with ${F(\tau)=\left((f/g')\circ g^{-1}\right)(\tau)}$, ${\tau\in[g(a),g(b)]}$; otherwise, if $g$ has some stationary points in ${[a,b]}$, similar change of variables reduce the integral to a finite number of integrals of the form~\eqref{eq:intfab}, such that each integral has a single singularity at one of the endpoints and can be computed efficiently by composite FCC rules on graded meshes~\cite{dom13}.

+\paragraph{Statement of the problem (or the motivation to this paper)} In the implementation of the algorithm proposed in~\cite{dom13}, computing $g^{-1}$ is required at several points.
 Expressing $g^{-1}(x)$ in a closed form, however, is not always possible.
-For example, consider the function $g(x)=x-\sin(x)$.
-Thus, we should resort to Newton iterations, but it is well-known that their convergence is not guaranteed.
+For example, consider the function ${g(x)=x-\sin(x)}$.
+Thus, we should resort to approximation methods, e.g., Newton iterations.
+This however imposes extra error and computational cost.

-In this paper, we follow the idea of~\cite{xia07} and propose an efficient method for computing~\eqref{eq:intfg}, that is based on the FCC rules, but without needing to compute $g^{-1}(x)$ at any point.
-Our main motivation to this work, lies in the automatization purposes indeed.
-While the algorithm proposed in~\cite{dom13} requires the inverse and the first derivative of $g$ as inputs, the proposed algorithms in this papers require neither of them.
+In this paper, we follow the idea of~\cite{xia07} and propose reliable and efficient methods for computing~\eqref{eq:intfg}, which are based on the FCC rules but without needing to compute $g^{-1}(x)$ at any point.
+The modified FCC rules, as developed in this paper, play key roles when exponential transformations are applied to the oscillatory integrals in order to treat singularities (see~\cite{maj19} for details).